Meet the Staff: Connie Lee

 Connie Lee is the Director of the ESL Division at the International Center for Language Studies.
 She earned a bachelor’s degree in psychology with a minor in sociology from Virginia Polytechnic Institute and State University, and holds a master’s degree in TESOL (Teaching English to Speakers of Other Languages) from the University of Pennsylvania.
 Additionally, she holds two certificates: Teaching a Second Language for Business Communication and Training & Assessment.
 She has 15 years of experience as an ESL/EFL teacher and program administrator in university-based intensive English programs, education companies, and non-profit organizations in the U.S. and China.
 She has also provided curriculum development consulting to English language programs in Korea, Japan, and Taiwan.
 She is an active site reviewer for CEA (The Commission on English Language Accreditation) and a regular participant at TESOL conferences.

-Four Questions for Connie:
+Three Questions for Connie:

 What do you love most about your job?